novellac/novellac/README.md

 # Welcome!
 Hi I'm Novella (she/her).
-I'm a frontend developer working to make joyful, sparkly interfaces accessible to all!
-I work mostly with Vue and plain Javascript.
+I'm a senior frontend software engineer who enjoys making the web pretty and functional for all.
+I can often be found working in or creating cross-disciplinary teams, writing reusable frontend code, and hitting the tab key just to see what will happen.

 ## A little about me
 - 💼 See [my resume](https://shiny.computer)